ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-se in which he resides.
-When hoe
-entered the lecture-room the students all rose to
-receive him, and he acknowledged their attention
-with a polite bow.
-He wore a black dress-coat and
-white pantaloons.
-Liebig is a fine, intellectual-
-looking man, tall though not broad ; has iron-gray
-hair, which has fallen off from his broad and pro-
-jecting forehead ; he wears no beard.
-He lectures
-m &amp; very conversational manner, part of the time
-sitting ; makes many gestures, and good ones too.
-His face is expreesive.
-He is, indeed, a good deal
-of an orator, and perhaps the best popular lecturer
-in Germany.

 A MOTHER’S INFLUENCE.

 (Hon.
 Thomas H. Benton, in a speech in New York, turned to